Over 175 years of experience

 On May 1, 2010, Rollits changed from a traditional law partnership to a Limited Liability Partnership with the name Rollits LLP.

-Today the firm has adopted a management structure for the future with a board supported by three teams: administration, knowledge and skills and business growth.
+Today the firm has adopted a management structure for the future with a Management Committee supported by three teams: operations, knowledge and skills and business growth.